MGM Grand Las Vegas Layout: The Four Wings, the Studio Tower, The Signature, and the Arena

 How big is MGM Grand?

-MGM Grand is the largest single hotel in the United States with nearly 7,000 rooms, a 171,000 square foot casino floor, a 17,000-seat arena, and a full convention center.
+MGM Grand is the largest single hotel in the United States with approximately 6,852 rooms, a 171,500 square foot casino floor, a 17,000-seat arena, and a full convention center.
 Walking from one end of the property to the other takes 10-15 minutes.

 Where are the elevators at MGM Grand?

 The Grand Tower has four separate elevator banks, one per wing.
-They are not interchangeable -- each bank only serves its own wing.
+They are not interchangeable -- each bank only serves its own wing's floors.
 Check your room number at check-in to determine your wing.
-Studio Tower elevators are on the west side near New York-New York.
-The Signature towers have their own elevators accessed via a walkway.
+Studio Tower elevators are on the west side of the property, near the New York-New York connection.
+The Signature towers have their own elevators accessed via a walkway past the convention center.
+Skylofts, the luxury enclave on the top of the Grand Tower, uses a dedicated private elevator with a separate check-in.

 Can you walk from MGM Grand to other casinos?

 Yes.
 MGM Grand connects to New York-New York via an elevated pedestrian bridge on the west side.
 Park MGM is adjacent and connects to the free Aria Express tram.
-Excalibur is across Tropicana Avenue via a pedestrian bridge.
-The Las Vegas Monorail also has a station at MGM Grand for longer trips.
+Excalibur is across Tropicana Avenue via a pedestrian bridge, and from Excalibur you can continue indoors to Luxor and Mandalay Bay.
+The Las Vegas Monorail also has a station at MGM Grand for longer trips up the east side of the Strip.

 Skip the Guesswork